Liberatys/Lithium/README.md

 #### Version-System
-So to keep track of things threw the version system, I created a system that would fit my needs.
+So to keep track of things threw the version system, I created a system that would fit my needs.</br>
-The v in the version stands for : Version;
+The v in the version stands for : Version;</br>
-The first Part of the version is the release-versions.
+The first Part of the version is the release-versions.</br>
-The second displays rewrites and big changes.
+The second displays rewrites and big changes.</br>
-The third is adressing bug-fixes.
+The third is addressing bug-fixes.</br>
-The fourth and last is adressing the new features and maintenance.
+The fourth and last is adressing the new features and maintenance.</br>